conquerv0/conquerv0/README.md

 <p>Quantitative Research Associate @ HuaChuang Securities <a href="hcquant.com">HCQuant</a>
 <br>

-- 🔭 I’m currently directing ETC equity research division to perform equity, industry research and quantitative finance team to carry oyt sota literature review and strategy replication.
+- 🔭 Directing ETC equity research division to perform equity, industry research; carry out sota literature review and algorithms implementation.

-- 🤔 I’m looking for more guidance and collaboration in the above area and open to chat about various global macro investment insights.
+- 🤔 Looking for more guidance and collaboration in the above area and open to chat about various global macro investment insights.

 <!-- Actual text -->